 Linkages may be easier to establish between countries nearby, especially if they share similar environmental goals, economic backgrounds, and histories of mutually beneficial trade agreements.
 The linkage of the EU's carbon market with the Swiss market is an example of a relationship that has benefited from existing ties.
-Carbon markets are also easier to converge when they have compatible design and market structures, including similar methodologies for certifying carbon credits, platforms for storing registry data, and penalties for noncompliance (Kachi, 2015).
+Carbon markets are also easier to converge when they have compatible design "There are also varying degrees of linkages that jurisdictions can pursue, depending on their capabilities and how closely they wish to be interlinked."

+and market structures, including similar methodologies for certifying carbon credits, platforms for storing registry data, and penalties for noncompliance (Kachi, 2015).